Loading...

 Dunlevie is a community volunteer and former chair of the Sacred Heart Schools Atherton Board of Trustees.
 She has also worked as a senior manager at Arthur Andersen in the consulting division in San Francisco and New York.

 “We are thrilled to have Elizabeth back on the board.
-She’s been a longtime advocate and benefactor for children’s health.” said Christopher G. Dawes, president and CEO of Lucile Packard Children’s Hospital and Stanford Children’s Health.
+She’s been a longtime advocate and benefactor for children’s health.” said Christopher G. Dawes, president and CEO of Lucile Packard Children’s Hospital Stanford and Stanford Medicine Children’s Health.
 “She is deeply involved in our hospital campus expansion and we greatly value her commitment to creating a very special and healing environment for patients and families.”

 Samantha Dorman